rtedesqui/data-science/README.md

 # data-science

-Repo for first data science project
+Learning about Git, GitHub, and data science